zerotropism/recommendation_system/README.md

 # sorted by correlation with more than 50 ratings registered
 corr_forrest_gump[corr_forrest_gump['number_of_ratings']>50].sort_values('Correlation', ascending=False).head()
 ```
-The correlation provides a way to identify similar movies.
+the correlation provides a way to identify similar movies.
 ![png](img/output_11_1.png)